 At Crosley Field, Willard Schmidt becomes the first major leaguer to be hit by a pitch twice in one inning.
 The Reds hurler is the third inning target of Bob Rush and Lew Burdette as Cincinnati beats the Braves, 11-10.

-In eleventh game of the season, Roger Maris finally hits his first homer in New York's 13-11 victory over Detroit at Tiger Stadium.
+In the eleventh game of the season, Roger Maris finally hits his first homer in New York's 13-11 victory over Detroit at Tiger Stadium.
 The fifth inning blast off Paul Foytack begins the Yankee right fielder's historic quest of the single season home run record.

 Catcher Harry Chiti is traded to the Mets from the Indians for a player to be named later.
 In June, New York sends the backstop to Cleveland to complete the deal.